mcarlson/rheses/README.md

 installing the sublime plugin
 -----------------------------

-For Sublime Text 2, use preferences -> browse packages, back out a folder and copy the file from /tools/Dreem.sublime-package
+For Sublime Text, use the preferences -> browse packages menu, back out a folder and browse to 'Installed Packages', then copy /tools/Dreem.sublime-package there.

 building
 --------